geekygeeky/GeekyGeeky/README.md

 ## 🎯 Goal

-I aim to continuously learn and grow, contribute to open-source projects, and help others through my writing.
-My current goal is to publish over 100 articles and technical contents.
+I strive to keep learning, contribute more to open-source, and help others through my writing.
+My current goal is to publish 100+ articles and technical pieces.

 <!--
 ---